pretix/pretix/doc/development/setup.rst

     make localegen

-To actually see tixl in your language, you have to compile the ``*.po`` files to their optimized binary ``*.mo`` counterparts::
+To actually see pretix in your language, you have to compile the ``*.po`` files to their optimized binary ``*.mo`` counterparts::

     make localecompile